 Two and a half years ago, after deciding to study music and take private music lessons, my first goal was to find a "chop doc," to help improve my limited endurance and range on the trumpet.

-For many years, I had known about Laurie Frink and her remarkable ability to identify and eliminate embouchure issues.
+For many years, I had known about Laurie Frink and her remarkable ability to identify and overcome embouchure issues.
 Frink was a former student and protege of Carmine Caruso, a pioneer of calisthenic exercises for brass players' embouchures.
 I had hoped to study with Laurie Frink someday, but due to the demands of my former job, and her early passing in 2013, I never got that opportunity.

 Since I couldn't study with Laurie directly, I thought it might be wise to study with one of her former students.
 As luck would have it, I found myself in a room with several of her former students a few years ago, at the Festival of New Trumpet Music's annual "Laurie Frink Night."
 When I asked one of the students if she taught lessons, she said that she did, and that's how I met Nadje Noordhuis, my trumpet teacher for the past two and half years.